Septic Tanks

 For renters

-If you are a tenant of a rental property who is reliant on a septic system, be sure to contact your property manager should you have any concerns regarding the system.
+If you are a tenant of a rental property who is reliant on a on-site wastewater management system, be sure to contact your property manager should you have any concerns regarding the system.

 Before constructing, installing, altering, amending, transferred or using any on-site wastewater management system (septic tank system) a permit must be obtained from Council.